rippedpiracy/docs/PC-Software/Games.md

 ## Misc

 <small>We recommend you have at least [uBlock Origin](https://github.com/gorhill/uBlock) and [FastForward](https://fastforward.team) installed.</small>

+[**PreDBs**](PreDBs.md) - List of Release Indexes that are used to check whether a Game has been cracked or not.
+Just a reminder that a Game not being on any list doesnt mean it hasn't been cracked.

 [**ProtonDB**](https://protondb.com/) - A Community maintained Database of Steam Games with their compatibilities on Linux and Steam Deck graded and ranked.